- Report of the Council of Management 2019

 - Summary Financial Information 2019

-In the present circumstances, it is not known when it will be possible for the Independent Examination to take place.
-Therefore the Financial Statements are presented as approved by the Trustees but prior to the review by our Independent Examiner.
-The full Trustees’ Annual Report and Financial Statements will be submitted to the Charity Commission, the Office of the Scottish Charity Regulator and Companies House after the Independent Examination.
-They will also be provided to attendees at the Annual General Meeting.
+The full Trustees’ Annual Report and Financial Statements have been submitted to the Charity Commission, the Office of the Scottish Charity Regulator and Companies House.
+They were also provided to attendees at the Annual General Meeting.

 Report of the Council of Management 2019